smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Symptoms: when creating a SQL Server ODBC connection:

-* No items in database list -
+* No items in database list:
   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/sql_server_odbc_connection_no_databases.png?raw=true "SQL Server ODBC No database List")

-* ODBC error in connection test -
+* ODBC error in connection test:
   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifWebApplication/sql_server_odbc_connection_error.png?raw=true "SQL Server ODBC Connection Error")

 * No items in database list is a symptom of no discovery services and is not an error.
 Type in your *hostname* manually.